International Undergraduate Requirements

 Submit word-for-word notarized/certified/or attested English translations in the same format as the official document if the official document is not in English.
 It is important that everything on the official document is translated.
 Translations must be done by a bona fide translating agency in the applicant’s country or in the U.S.

 Most of our accepted applicants have at least 75 on TOEFL, 6.0 on IELTS, or 90 on Duolingo.
 If you have taken another English test (iTEP, PTE, etc.), please submit the scores and we would be happy to review them.
 Students whose score is insufficient may still apply for Conditional Admission.

 For Applicants wishing for Conditional Admission

-Students who do not provide proof of English language proficiency prior to registration will be given the University English Language Assessment Battery (ELAB) test upon arrival.
+Appearing for some form of English exam is required.
+Students who do not provide sufficient English test scores prior to registration will be given the University’s English Language Assessment Battery (ELAB) test upon arrival.
 If the ELAB is passed at a satisfactory level, students may begin academic classes.
 If not, the student will be required to attend the University’s English Language Institute (ELI) until proficiency is reached.